25prabhu10/notes/docs/Languages/Lua.md

 ## Modules

 Modules are a way to organize code in Lua.
-They are just tables with functions and variables.
+They are just tables with functions and variables

 - There isn't anything special about modules
 - Modules are just files that return a table